laurelherting/lmh-headspace/AWS/services.md

 ### AWS Snowball
 * Secure device
 * Transfers large amounts of data in and out of cloud
-* offers petabyte-scale data transport solution
+* Offers petabyte-scale data transport solution
-- uses devices designed secure to transfer large # data into and out of Cloud
+* Uses devices designed secure to transfer large # data into and out of Cloud
-- workaround for internet
+* Workaround for internet

 ### AWS Lambda
 * Serverless